mk-runner/SEI/README.md

 ## Checkpoints

-You can download checkpoints of FSE as follows:
+You can download checkpoints of SEI as follows:

 - For `MIMIC-CXR`, you can download checkpoints from [Baidu Netdisk](https://pan.baidu.com/s/15SW1k3xZ57S06FUeqpclAA) (its code is `MK13`) and [huggingface 🤗](https://huggingface.co/MK-runner/SEI/tree/main).